Textures and colors on both ends of the spectrum this week with an unctuous, milky white Tomme Périgourdine and a dense, pumpkin orange Mimolette.

 It resembles a Dutch cheese and some say it originated in Holland, but the production of Mimolette is commonly believed to have begun in France in the 17th century when the French minister, Colbert, forbade the import of foreign goods, including cheese.
 The northerners around Lille began making their own cheese, based on Edam.

 This was an aged Mimolette, about 18 months, producing a very brittle, waxy texture.
 The flavor was very mellow and nutty, similar to a mild Cheddar.
 It was pretty bland, kind of like the cheese I grew up eating in America.
 (Other than the Provolone that my grandfather aged in his basement.
 We called it stinky cheese.)
 We both decided it would be a good addition to Macaroni and Cheese!

 One of the coolest things about Mimolette is the mite eaten exterior.
 Yes, mites.
-As in the insect.
+As in the arachnid.
 Cheese mites are allowed to nibble the crust to aerate it and help in maturation.

 I would avoid eating the rind.